Rainbow-Dreamer/musicpy_dev/Melodic feature extraction algorithm.md

 ## Some eigenvalues of a melody are given the following definitions.

-Given a set of notes with total number `n` and pitches `p1, p2, ... , pn ∈ N`, the bar intervals between the notes are `i1, i2, ... , in`, the bar length of the notes is `d1, d2, ... , dn`, and the absolute interval between each two adjacent notes is `pi1, pi2, . .pin`, where `pin = abs(pi(n+1) - pin)`.
+Given a set of notes with total number `n` and pitches `p1, p2, ... , pn ∈ N`, the bar intervals between the notes are `i1, i2, ... , in`, the bar length of the notes is `d1, d2, ... , dn`, and the absolute interval between each two adjacent notes is `pi1, pi2, . .pin`, where `pin = abs(p(n+1) - pn)`.

 ### Aspect of Note pitches